 So, you want to get Microsoft certified as an Azure professional.
 Good move!
 Of the three major public cloud providers, Microsoft's is seeing the fastest growth these days—meaning an Azure-specific certification is definitely a future-friendly career move.
 But which one is the best match for your interests and goals?

-Microsoft recently overhauled its entire professional certification program, and the new role-based model is definitely a lot easier to navigate than its predecessor.
+Microsoft overhauled its entire professional certification program in mid-2019, and the new role-based model is definitely a lot easier to navigate than its predecessor.
 However, there's still a bit of haziness surrounding the difference between the two major non-developer paths for Azure professionals: Azure Administrator Associate and Azure Solutions Architect Expert.

 At first glance, Microsoft seems to distinguish administrator and architect by relative level of professional experience: the Azure Administrator cert is considered 'Associate' level, while Microsoft Certified Azure Solutions Architects fall under the 'Expert' label.
 So, does that mean a cloud architect is just an administrator who got promoted?